\\\ Summer Pet Gardens \\\ Updated Summer 2022

 - Keep a watchful eye on your pets when in gardens.

-- Cover the pond with a fine netting to prevent your dog and cat access to licking the water.
+- Cover the pond with fine netting to prevent your dog and cat access to licking the water.

 - Move the beautiful but potentially toxic patio pot plants that you’ve spent weeks nurturing to a safer higher level.